kotolex/checking/README.md

 ```

 The helper lazy-loads specified data file line by line.
-Raises ValueError if the file is not found.
+Raises FileNotFoundError if the file is not found.
 Also, you can transform all of the lines before feeding them into the test,
 for example delete trailing newlines at the end of each line: